 How Can Shufti Pro Help?

 Shufti Pro is a leading AML screening solution provider that helps businesses abide by regulatory requirements and minimise the risk of money laundering and other financial crimes.
 Our robust AML solutions use artificial intelligence that enables them to screen entities and individuals against 1700+ sanctioned lists, watchlists, and Politically Exposed Persons (PEPs) lists.
 We screen customers against global databases issued by OFAC, Financial Action Task Force (FATF), etc., to protect firms from non-compliance fines.
 Our AML screening solution stands out from other IDV solution providers because it lowers the number of false positives, reducing the risk of illegitimate transactions.
 We ensure that our lists are updated to meet the changing regulatory landscape.

-Still confused about how can we help your businesses fulfil sanctions screening obligations?
+Still confused about how can we help your businesses fulfill sanctions screening obligations?